Shaier/ML-Algorithms-One-SD/README.md

 # ML Algorithms: One SD

-A collection of algorithms+ examples.
+A collection of algorithms + examples.
 Enjoy.